Back to journal

 Slot revenue dipped 8% on Tuesday.
 Why?
 Was it a weather event?
 A scheduled bus tour that didn't show?
 A specific bank of machines that had downtime?
 AI is good at correlating across multiple signals and producing a "here are the three most likely explanations" summary that the GM can act on, instead of a 90-minute meeting trying to figure it out.

-A few things we'd actively push back on for tribal casinos exploring AI:
+A few things we’d push back on for tribal casinos thinking about AI:

-- AI on the gaming floor itself.
-Slot machine personalization, AI-driven game recommendations to players in-app — these run into regulatory and tribal sovereignty issues fast.
+• AI on the gaming floor itself.
+Slot machine personalization, AI giving game suggestions to players — these run into regulatory and tribal sovereignty issues fast.
 Not worth it.

-- Generative AI for tribal-cultural content.
-If your property has a cultural center or interpretive elements, do not let AI write that content.
+• AI-written cultural content.
+If your property has a cultural center or interpretive area, do not let AI write that content.
 The voice has to come from the tribe.

-- AI replacements for hosts.
-Player relationships are the moat.
-AI augments hosts (gives them better lists, better letters, better intel) — it doesn't replace them.
-Pitching this to leadership the wrong way will tank adoption.
+• Replacing your hosts with AI.
+Player relationships are the heart of the business.
+AI helps hosts (gives them better lists, better letters, better information) — it doesn’t replace them.
+Pitching this the wrong way to leadership will kill adoption before it starts.

 The first conversation is free.
-Fifteen minutes is enough to know whether your operation has the systems and data shape where this lands.
+Fifteen minutes is enough to know whether your operation is the right shape for this kind of work.